-Another core tenet of Ginga is that that image content is organized into channels.
-A channel can be thought of as simply a named category under which similar types of images might be organized.
+Another core tenet of Ginga is that that data content is organized into channels.
+A channel can be thought of as simply a named category under which similar types of data might be organized.
 A few examples are:

 A channel for each type of instrument at a telescope

 A channel for each observation or calibration target